mathiasgodwin/simplemart/README.md

 # Simplemart

 # Note!
 <i>fork of [promart](https://github.com/mathiasgodwin/promart.git), A project I worked on in my early days with Flutter.
 Main aim is to extensively Refactor and Add test.
 For some reason, I don't want to add the changes directly to [promart](https://github.com/mathiasgodwin/promart.git)</i>.
-So I created Simplemart to demostrate unit/widget/integration in Flutter while using a very old project for start.
+So I created Simplemart to demonstrate unit/widget/integration in Flutter while using a very old project for start.

 <br>
 <br>